-Evaluation and compliance of shellfish growing areas is ascertained using NSSP criteria as contained in the Guide for the Control of Molluscan Shellfish, 2009.
+Evaluation and compliance of shellfish growing areas is ascertained using NSSP criteria as contained in the Guide for the Control of Molluscan Shellfish, 2013.
 Interaction between the State and treatment plants is important in determining plant efficiency, which integrally relates to the eventual effluent quality discharged into ocean waters off the coast of New Jersey.
-State effluent standards for direct discharge are presented in the table on the following page.
+State effluent standards for direct discharge are presented in the table below.
 And, the wastewater treatment facilities, discussed in this section do maintain the standards shown in that table.

-As previously mentioned in this report, there are six wastewater treatment facility discharge pipes and outfalls located within A0NorthCent, which represent potential point sources of contamination.
+As discussed previously, there are six wastewater treatment facility discharge pipes and outfalls located within A0NorthCent, which represent potential point sources of contamination.
 From south to north, they are the South Monmouth Regional Sewerage Authority (SMRSA), Township of Neptune Sewerage Authority (TNSA), Asbury Park Water Pollution Control Facility (APWPCF), Township of Ocean Sewerage Authority (TOSA), Long Branch Sewerage Authority (LBSA), and the Two Rivers Water Reclamation Authority (TRWRA).